-- We have fulfilled our responsibilities, as set out in the terms of our engagement letter dated May 14, 2020, for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America. - We acknowledge our responsibility for the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - We acknowledge our responsibility for the design, implementation and maintenance of internal control to prevent and detect fraud. - 4.
+- We have fulfilled our responsibilities, as set out in the terms of our contract, for the preparation and fair presentation of the financial statements in accordance with accounting principles accepted in the United States of America. - We acknowledge our responsibility for the design, implementation, and maintenance of: - a.
+Internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - b.
+Internal control to prevent and detect fraud. - 3.
 We have reviewed and approved a draft of the financial statements and related notes referred to above, which you prepared in connection with your audit of our financial statements.
 We acknowledge that we are responsible for the fair presentation of the financial statements and related notes.